Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 Oh, wait a minute.

-So are you are you interpreting this as them saying we're creating a bunch of dependent people who can't defend themselves, defend themselves because they're depending on us, and so we need to pull out?
+So are you interpreting this as them saying we're creating a bunch of dependent people who can't defend themselves, defend themselves because they're depending on us, and so we need to pull out?

 Absolutely.

-They do, and that is exactly the policy that they treat the American people.
+And that is exactly the policy that they treat the American people.

 No, they don't.